Coaxgames/NotifyModuleV1-Reworked/README.md

 This workaround allows anyone that uses this verison of notify to call 6 notifactions side-by-side and still run the scripts like datastore loading, or Charachter loading

-Original.MD will contain the original Code from simplyNotifiedV1 (Made by @Starnamics) Changes.MD will contain what i changes i have made in simplyNotifiedV1
+Original.MD will contain the original Code from simplyNotifiedV1 (Made by @Starnamics) Updates/News.MD will contain what i changes i have made in simplyNotifiedV1 Changes.MD will contain the code i and the community have been modifing

 # Q&A Section below